cgruver/cgruver/_pages/cajun-navy/cajun-navy-intro.md

 Along the way, we'll be using OpenShift as our cloud platform, Cassandra for persistence, Kafka for eventing, and the Quarkus Java framework for coding.

 But, first things first.
-Let's talk about our Domains and establish our common domain vocabulary.
+Let's talk about our Domains and establish a common domain vocabulary.

-We're going to establish our high level domain vocabulary through an interview style conversation, with Questions which result in answers that define a vocab word for our Domains.
+We're going to establish our high level domain vocabulary through an interview style conversation, with questions which result in answers that define a vocabulary word for our Domains.

 ## Defining our Domain Vocabulary

 Why are we here?
-Because a Disaster has ocurred.
+Because a Disaster has ocurred, and people need to be rescued.

 __Question__: What is a disaster?

 __Answer__: A disaster is an event that significantly disrupts the normal operations for a locality.
 Now, the locality can be pretty narrow.
 For example, your basement...
 The washing machine overflows and your sump pump failed.
 That's a pretty significant disruption, but not one that is likely to require the attention of the Cajun Navy.
 So, let's define locality a bit more broadly.
-In our case, a locality represents a population of the order of a town, city, or one or more counties, which may span one or more States.
+In our case, a locality represents a population on the order of a town, city, or one or more counties, which may span one or more States.
 This is, after all, the Cajun Navy.
 So, the examples will be US centric.

-__Domain Vocabulary__: A `Disaster` is an event that significantly disrupts the normal operations for a population of the order of a town, city, or one or more counties, which may span one or more States.
+__Domain Vocabulary__: A `Disaster` is an event that significantly disrupts the normal operations for a population on the order of a town, city, or one or more counties, which may span one or more States.

 __Question__: What do we need to do in order to deal with the disaster, in the immediate term?